Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 Substance abuse
 Withdrawal
 Craving → something you really need to do
-Compulsion → irresistable urge to do something specific Recovery
+Compulsion → irresistable urge to do something specific → zwang Recovery
 Relapse
 Rehabilitation